 - 1. Satisfactorily complete 48 credit hours and fulfill financial and library obligations. - 2.
-Maintain at least a 2.0 grade point average in the course of studies when taken for general educational purposes. - Maintain a cumulative and concentration grade point average (GPA) of at least 3.5 when taken as preparation for further (post-seminary) graduate study. - 4.
-Successfully complete INTG-510 Guide to Seminary Writing, or test out of it, and INTG-520 Critical Analysis in Theological Studies. - 5.
+Maintain at least a 2.0 grade point average in the course of studies when taken for general educational purposes. - 3.
+Maintain a cumulative and concentration grade point average (GPA) of at least 3.5 when taken as preparation for further (post-seminary) graduate study. - 4.
+Successfully complete INTG-510 A Guide to Seminary Writing, or test out of it, and INTG-520 Critical Analysis in Theological Studies (except for Christian Counseling concentration). - 5.
 Successfully complete all summative requirements. - 6.
 Give evidence of growth in personal character, moral and spiritual maturity, and emotional stability.